sharvillimaye/LightningJX/README.md

 ## License

-LightningJX is licensed under the MIT License.
-See `LICENSE` for more details.
+Copyright (c) 2024 Sharvil Limaye.
+Released under the MIT License.
+See [LICENSE](LICENSE) for details.